BharathKumarReddy2103/CI-CD/Day-13/Is Jenkins Still Relevant in 2025.md

 ## 🚀 Stay Connected

 If you liked this article or have suggestions, feel free to connect with me on [GitHub](https://github.com/BharathKumarReddy2103) or leave a comment.
-Keep learning, keep building, and embrace the future of DevOps 🌟
+Keep learning, keep building, and embrace the future of DevOps. 🌟